What to take to

 are mostly not flat, so wheeled suitcases are usually more of a

 hindrance than a help.
-Some people suggest buying a bag
+Some people suggest buying a travel bag

 locally, so as to look less conspicuous, or wrapping your backpack in a